wkdtjsgur100/wkdtjsgur100.github.io/_posts/2020-06-04-selenium-change-ip-en.md

 </pre></body></html>
 ```

-Now, using 9050 port that we opened before in Tor installing process, Let's forward the ip.
+Now, we are going to forward the IP using the 9050 port that is from the Tor installation process.

 ``` python
 from selenium import webdriver